-We take a look at some of the most common causes of pelvic pain in women.
+Here are some of the most common causes of pelvic pain in women.

-Common causes of pelvic pain
+Common causes of lower abdominal pain

 It can also cause pain between periods, painful sex, bleeding between periods and problems getting pregnant.
-And getting diagnosed may take some time as symptoms can be similar to other common conditions.
+Getting diagnosed may take some time, as symptoms can be similar to other common conditions.

 Pelvic inflammatory disease

 If your pelvic pain isn't related to your cycle and if it's the first time you've had this type of pain, it could be an infection such as pelvic inflammatory disease (PID).
 PID is an infection of a woman's reproductive organs affecting the womb, Fallopian tubes and ovaries.

 If you are - or could be - pregnant, you should be aware of the following causes of pelvic pain: